-Now that you have identified and defined your reasons for building the app it’s time to decide what features and functionalities you want to include in your app.
+Now that you have identified and defined your reasons for building the app, it’s time to decide what features and functionalities you want to include.

-The safest and easiest way is to make a list of everything you want your app to have and then prioritize it.
-If you decide to make an MVP version first (which is highly recommended), prioritizing the features will help you launch your app quicker, with minimal costs.
+The safest and easiest way is to list everything you want your app to have and then prioritize it.
+If you decide to make an MVP version first (highly recommended), prioritizing the features will help you launch your app quicker, with minimal costs.

-One of the best ways to decide what functionalities to include first is carrying out a market research—find out what your competitors already offers and what your target audience wants to see.
+One of the best ways to decide what functionalities to include first is carrying out a market research—find out what your competitors already offer and what your target audience wants to see.

-Even if your app idea isn’t new and there are similar apps out there already, you can still develop a successful app if you bring something innovative to the table.
+Even if your app idea isn’t new and there are similar apps already, you can still develop a successful app if you bring something innovative.

 3. Research your competitors